FengboMa/docs.spectraguru/docs/Analytics_Page/Principal_Component_Analysis.md

     where $n$ is the number of data points in $x$, and $\bar{x}$ is the mean of the data.
 - The *loading score* of a variable for a given principal component quantifies the contribution of that variable to the unit principal component vector (also known as the *singular vector*).
 Mathematically, the loading score for variable $x_k$ is the $k^{th}$ entry of the singular vector.

-## How to Use
+## How to use

-0. In the analytics page, after processing your data, select “Principal Component Analysis (PCA)” from the drop-down menu on the left sidebar.
+0. In the analytics page, after processing your data, select “Principal Components Analysis (PCA)-Beta” from the drop-down menu on the left sidebar.
 1. The first plot is a scatterplot where each point represents one of your samples, and each axis represents a principal component of your data.
 To keep the plot 2-dimensional, only two principal components can be analyzed at a time.
 You can select which two principal components to analyze using the drop-down menus labeled “Select Horizontal PC” and “Select Vertical PC.”
 2. The second plot shows the *cumulative explained variance* as principal components are adopted from left to right.
 Keep in mind that principal components are ranked by dominance, with “PC1” contributing the most to the variance seen in the data.
     - *Cumulative explained variance* can be roughly summarized as the “resemblance to the original data if only the first $n$ principal components are used.”